Call now: 917-675-6553

 • False imprisonment: Restricting the victim’s freedom of movement by physical restraint or through the use of threats.

-Looking at the torts listed above, you probably realized that almost all of them can also result in criminal charges.
+Looking at the torts listed above, you probably realized that all of those almost all of those torts can also result in criminal charges.
 It’s important to understand the difference between a civil case for an intentional tort and the criminal charges that may be filed by law enforcement.

 Lastly, keep in mind that you can still bring a civil lawsuit even if there is a criminal prosecution.
 In fact, the outcome of the criminal case might even help you get the compensation you deserve.
 Criminal charges do not prohibit you from enforcing your rights.